jakechen/ds-career/selling_aiml.md

     - Internal: training, opportunity cost, new hires
     - Partner inc. GCC: high bill rate, PM overhead

-# Conversation starters
-- Easy: what are processes that a human can do within 3 seconds?
-    - These are boring, tedious, prone to error, and ripe for automation.
-- Medium: ask the above but for the customer’s customer.
-- Hard: where is the industry going?
-Requires domain expertise
-    - IoT 4, sustainability, efficiency

 # 2 path for stickiness
 - Short-term AI POC, target long-term digital transformation
     - Depends on data migration for full scalability
 - Short-term DA, target long-term data migration
     - This is money maker for GCP

-# Mistakes made, lessons learned
-- Trying to sell solutions, not addressing business goals
-    - Lesson: hide any technical discussion until calls 2 or 3
-- Moment: not being able to articulate how my models would impact their bottom line
-    - Learning: Not having enough domain expertise
-    - Action: industry-specific language is key
-- Sell problems, not solutions
-- Sell with industry-specific language and use cases
-    - AI is not sold to IT, it’s sold to business

 # Questions / follow-up
 - How to leverage entire Alphabet to differentiate e.g. DeepMind, GSuite, Maps, Assistant, Android